Optum/runiac/README.md

 #### Override Files

 The alternative option is using terraform's [override feature](https://www.terraform.io/docs/configuration/override.html).
-Gaia handles this based on the `override` directory within a step.
+Terrascale handles this based on the `override` directory within a step.

 The supported override files are below: